 No tasting fees, signs, or rules in general, save one: respect.

-As respite for the quiet folk, we also offer wine by the glass and, in the near future, cheese platters and other simple fare.
+As respite for the quiet folk, we also offer wine by the glass and cheese platters and other simple fare.
 Though legal, we will not uncork a bottle for consumption on premises.

 Please note that we do not allow limos, buses, vans or other commercial vehicles at any time, for any reason.